 Amazon Elastic Kubernetes Service (EKS)

-EKS is a fully managed Kubernetes service that simplifies the process of deploying, managing, and scaling containerized applications using Kubernetes.
+EKS, a popular CaaS platform, is a fully managed Kubernetes service that simplifies the process of deploying, managing, and scaling containerized applications using Kubernetes.
 EKS integrates with AWS services, ensuring a secure and scalable Kubernetes experience.

 Fargate is a serverless compute engine for containers that removes the need to manage underlying infrastructure.
 With Fargate, you only pay for the resources you actually use, making it a cost-effective option for container workloads.